What is Purim? - NewsBreak

 What is Purim?

-( WCMH ) — The Jewish holiday of Purim begins at sundown on Wednesday and will conclude at sundown on Thursday.
+( WCMH ) — The Jewish holiday of Purim began at sundown on Wednesday and will conclude at sundown on Thursday.
 Not sure what the holiday is about?
 Here is an explanation.

 Purim commemorates the saving of the Jewish people by Queen Esther and her cousin and adoptive father, Mordecai, in Persia from Haman, an official of the Persian Empire in what is estimated to be around the fifth century B.C., who plotted to kill all the Jews in the empire.